2023 Best Allied Health Services Associate Degree Trade Schools in Tennessee

 Top 10 Best Allied Health & Medical Assisting Services Associate Degree Schools

-Our analysis found Jackson State Community College to be the best school for allied health & medical assisting services students who want to pursue a associate degree in Tennessee.
+Our 2023 rankings named Jackson State Community College the best school in Tennessee for allied health & medical assisting services students working on their associate degree.
 JSCC is a small public school located in the city of Jackson.

 Out of the 18 schools in Tennessee that were part of this year’s ranking, South College landed the # 2 spot on the list.
-Located in the city of Knoxville, South College is a private for-profit college with a medium-sized student population.
+Located in the midsize city of Knoxville, South College is a private for-profit college with a moderately-sized student population.

 The average amount in student loans that medical assisting majors at South College take out while working on their Associate Degree is $21,051.
 The average monthly payment of a loan this size is about $331, assuming that the borrower is on a 10-year repayment plan.